-There’s plenty of bars to check out on Strait Street, which was the home of the red light district back when the British navy were knocking about in colonial days.
+There’s plenty of bars to check out on Strait Street, which was the home of the red light district back when the British navy was knocking about in colonial days.

-There’s still a vintage vibe, only now there’s less women of the night and more cocktails.
+There’s still a vintage vibe, only now there’s fewer women of the night and more cocktails.

-It’s worth getting up early to swim in paradise before the rest of the crowds arrive, or you can go on a Captain Morgan cruise for £18 which takes you to the lagoon for the whole day and includes a buffet lunch and unlimited wine and beer.
+It’s worth getting up early to swim in paradise before the rest of the crowds arrive, or you can get a private boat cruise that takes you to the Blue Lagoon for the whole day and includes a buffet lunch and unlimited wine and beer.